whitel1st/docem/README.md

 But.
 It is not convinient to use `oxml_xxe` when you need to create hundreds of documents with payloads in different places.
 So there it goes - Docem.

-It works like that: You specify sample document - that is a doc that has some `magic_symbols` (in this case it is `፨`)  that will be replaced by your refernce to a payload in case of XXE payload, or will be replaces by your XSS payload.
+It works like that: You specify sample document - that is a doc that has some `magic_symbols` (in illustratuin it is `፨` (in program it is constant `XXCb8bBA9XX`))  that will be replaced by your refernce to a payload in case of XXE payload, or will be replaces by your XSS payload.

 Also there are three different types of `payload_type` - every type determine how every `magic_symbol` will be processed for a given file in a document.
 Every `payload_type` described in section `Usage`.